Are you looking for tips for a road trip with a newborn baby?

-Babies can survive (and have great time) on the road, too, not just at home!
+Babies can survive (and have a great time) on the road, too, not just at home!

 So, here we have 10 tips for your road trip with a newborn baby.

-At first we were apprehensive traveling with this tiny person whom we were still learning to look after!
+At first, we were apprehensive about traveling with this tiny person whom we were still learning to look after!
 However, we soon got into the swing of it.

-Below I’ll share my 10 top tips and tricks for a road trip with a new born baby, that I learnt whilst on the road.
+Below I’ll share my 10 top tips and tricks for a road trip with a newborn baby, that I learned whilst on the road.

 This is perhaps the most important tip for a road trip with a newborn.